nibr1609/zenline_hackathon/README.md

 # Zenline Competitor Discovery

 **Built by Niklas Britz, Leander Diaz-Bone, and Tilman Otto** for the Antrophic Hackathon 2026 in Zurich.
+(And we won.🏆)

 ---